93 Ironwood Road, located in University Village Park.

 About the food forest garden

-- Food forest gardens are a mixture of multi-purpose plants that mimic a woodland ecosystem.
-It is designed to grow abundant and diverse crops with minimal maintenance, and welcome and feed both humans and wildlife.
+Food forest gardens are a mixture of multi-purpose plants that in part are used to recreate a wild ecosystem.
+They are designed to grow abundantly including diverse plants with minimal maintenance and to welcome and feed both humans and wildlife.

-- The forest and path system are open to all to stop by for a tour!
+The garden path is open to all to stop by for a tour!

 Families and individuals who are looking for opportunities to learn from and walk with this land’s ancestral plant kin are always welcome.
 Please reach out to [email protected] with a brief description of what you are looking to be involved in.